SoftInstigate/restheart-website/learn/example-angularjs-app.md

-The following commands will update npm, install the [Grunt](https://gruntjs.com/getting-started) and [Bower](https://bower.io/) tools, download the required js librearies using bower and start a web server for previewing the application .
+The following commands will update npm, install the [Grunt](https://gruntjs.com/getting-started) and [Bower](https://bower.io/) tools, download the required js libraries using bower and start a web server for previewing the application .

 **View the web app**